-- (a) The Employer and the Union agree to establish a joint union/management committee comprised of up to four employer representatives and up to four union representatives, one of which may be a staff representative.
+- (a) The Employer and the Union agree to establish a joint union/management committee comprised of up to four employer representatives and up to four union representatives, in addition to the BCGEU staff representatives.
 The Committee may call upon additional persons for technical information, communications or advice.
 The Committee shall meet at the request of either the Union or the Employer, but not less than once every two months, at the Employer's place of business or at a place and time to be mutually agreed. - (b) The Committee meetings shall be co-chaired by one employer and one union representative.
 The purpose of the meetings shall be to exchange information of mutual interest, to review administrative matters arising from this agreement, and to maintain effective union/employer relations.
 Any discussions about grievances, as defined by this agreement, shall be strictly on a "without prejudice" basis, unless agreed by the parties to the contrary. - (c) The meetings will normally be scheduled on weekdays, commencing during the hours of 9:00 a.m. to 9:00 p.m.
 Attending employees shall only be paid straight-time wages, and will not be entitled to daily or weekly overtime, as a result of any time spent in these meetings, including time extended beyond the employee's scheduled shift or on days the employee is not scheduled for work. - (d) Minutes shall be recorded on an alternating basis between the parties.
 After a final draft has been agreed to, the minutes will be posted on the respective bulletin board.

-3.10 Union Representatives at the Employer's Premises
+3.10 Union Representatives at the Employers Premises

 Worksite visits by union representatives that are not employees shall be requested three days in advance.
-No union representatives that are non-employees shall be on the worksite without permission and approval by the Employer.
-Approval for such visits will not be unreasonably withheld.